lammps/lammps/doc/src/fix_adapt.rst

 :doc:`pair_style hybrid or hybrid/overlay <pair_hybrid>` is used,
 *pstyle* should be a sub-style name.
-If there are multiple sub-styles using the same pair style, then *pstyle* should be specified as "style:N", where :math:`N` is which instance of the pair style you wish to adapt (e.g., the first or second).
+If there are multiple sub-styles using the same pair style, then *pstyle* should be specified as "style:N", where *N* is which instance of the pair style you wish to adapt (e.g., the first or second).
 For example, *pstyle* could be specified as "soft" or "lubricate" or "lj/cut:1" or "lj/cut:2".
 The *pparam* argument is the name of the parameter to change.
 This is the